shorebirdtech/docs/docs/faq.md

 Our team also operates in the public, so you can see what we're working on at any time.
-We're happy to answer any questions you have about our roadmap or priorities via Github issues or [Discord](https://discord.gg/shorebird).
+We're happy to answer any questions you have about our roadmap or priorities via GitHub issues or [Discord](https://discord.gg/shorebird).

 ### Can I self-host Shorebird?